ynikitenko/yarsync/README.rst

     python3 -m venv ~/.venv/yarsync_dev
     source ~/.venv/yarsync_dev/bin/activate
-    # download a clean repository, or use the existing one with your changes
+    # download a clean repository or use the existing one with your changes
     mkdir tmp && cd tmp
     git clone https://github.com/ynikitenko/yarsync